-While you likely grew up thinking of fairytales as stories with a happy ending after heros and heroinnes manage through a complicated problem, the original fairytales were stories intended to scare children into submission and doing what they were told.
-They were dark, included elements really not appropriate for children, by today’s standards, and are suprisingly different in their messages.
+While you likely grew up thinking of fairytales as stories with a happy ending after heroes and heroines manage through a complicated problem, the original fairytales were stories intended to scare children into submission and doing what they were told.
+They were dark, included elements really not appropriate for children, by today’s standards, and are surprisingly different in their messages.

 One of your tasks in this section is to select one of the original fairytales.
 You’ll read it to understand what they used to be like and analyze them for patterns or common messages.
 Then you’ll consider the comparison – how are they a different type of story than fairytales of the present?

 Don’t believe me?
 Check out the Dark Side of the Grimms Fairytales (article)